MicrosoftDocs/minecraft-creator/creator/Commands/commands/gamerule.md

 - `recipesunlock`
 controls whether built-in (vanilla) recipes automatically unlock as the player progresses through the game (one alternative to this is to use the /recipe command based on custom gameplay logic.)
 - `dolimitedcrafting`
+Determines whether players should be able to craft only those recipes that they've unlocked first - when dolimitedcrafting is set to true
 - `domobloot`
 controls whether mobs drop loot
 - `domobspawning`